djotto/RssTransform/doc/adr/0004-one-goroutine-per-pipeline.md

    resources.
 This solution is likely to have higher resource utilization when dealing with large numbers of pipelines simultaneously.
 In a threadpool implementation, the maximum number of threads can be limited.

+The *Recovery* and *Resource utilization* risks are strong enough arguments that I might revisit this decision in a future version, but for now development speed tips the balance against premature optimization.